||Who Can Host a Swap?

 Hosts cannot host uneven swaps.
 An uneven swap is when participants are required to send in more cards than they recieive.
 If the artist is required to send in 3 cards for the swap, then they must receive 3 cards in return.

-Additionally, you may never require that participating artists send you extra cards in lieu of postage.
+Additionally, you may never require that participating artists send you extra cards, or other items, in lieu of postage.
 An extra card is a gift should the participating artist want to thank you for hosting.

 ||How do I Host a Circle Journal?